-This Individual Glass Bead Cube of 8 represents 8³ (512) in concrete form, serving as a key component in the Montessori bead materials for understanding the decimal system and powers of numbers.
-The brown glass beads are precisely arranged in an 8×8×8 formation, connected by wire loops at each edge, allowing children to physically experience the concept of cubing and volumetric relationships through sensorial exploration.
+Available as a single replacement piece, this individual Glass Bead Cube of 8 represents 8³ (512) in concrete form, serving as a key component in the Montessori bead materials for understanding the decimal system and powers of numbers.
+The brown glass beads are precisely arranged in an 8×8×8 formation, connected by wire loops at each edge, letting young learners physically experience the concept of cubing and volumetric relationships through sensorial exploration.

 “The child is both a hope and a promise for mankind.”— Maria MontessoriEducation and Peace